ryanallen/words-of-my-perfect-teacher/README.md

 The act of [taking life](#11-taking-life) is complete when it includes all [four elements](#four-elements) of a [negative action](#negative-action).
 Take the example of a hunter killing a wild animal.
 First of all, they see an actual stag, or musk-deer, or whatever it might be, and identifies the animal beyond any doubt: their knowing that it is a living creature is the *basis* for the act.
 Next, the wish to kill it arises: the idea of killing it is the *intention* to carry out the act.
 Then they shoot the animal in a vital point with a gun, bow and arrow or any other weapon: the physical action of killing is the *execution* of the act.
 Thereupon the animal's vital functions cease and the conjunction of its body and mind is sundered: that is the final *completion* of the act of taking a life.

 Another example: the slaughter of a sheep raised for meat by its owner.
 First, the master of the house tells their servant or a butcher to slaughter a sheep.
 The *basis* is that they know that there is a sentient creature involved&mdash;a sheep.
 The *intention*, the idea of killing it, is present as soon as they decide to have this or that sheep slaughtered.
 The *execution* of the actual act of killing takes place when the slaughterer seizes their noose and suddenly catches the sheep that they are going to kill, throws it on its back, lashes its legs together with leather thongs and binds a rope around its muzzle until it suffocates.
 In the violent agony of death, the animal ceases to breathe and its staring eyes turn bluish and cloud over, streaming tears.
 Its body is dragged off to the house and the final phase, the ending of its life, reaches *completion*.
-In no time at all the animal is being skinned with a knife, its flesh still quivering because the "all-pervading [energy](#energy)"<sup>*</sup> has not yet had time to leave the body; it is as if the animal were still alive.
+In no time at all the animal is being skinned with a knife, its flesh still quivering because the "all-pervading [energy](#energy)"[^a31] has not yet had time to leave the body; it is as if the animal were still alive.
 Immediately it is roasted over a fire or cooked on the stove, and then eaten.
 When you think about it, such animals are practically eaten alive, and we humans are no different from beasts of prey.

-<sup>* One of the five subtle energies (<i>rlung</i>), or "<a href="#wind">winds</a>" in the body.</sup>

 Suppose that you intended to kill an animal today, or that you said you would, but did not actually do so.
 There would already be the basis, the knowledge that there is a sentient being, and the intention, the idea of killing it.
 Two of the elements of the [negative action](#negative-action) would therefore have been fulfilled, and although the harm would be less heavy than if you had in fact completed the act of killing, the stain of a negative act, like a reflection appearing in a mirror, would nevertheless remain.